 “Do I need SEO?”
-Is a Question Many People Ask Our Business Consulting Company
+Is a Question Many People Ask Our Media Company

 My response?
 “Traditional SEO companies are a scam and can burn a hole in a manager’s budget, but a good SEO company can help your business reap huge rewards!”
 (Unfortunately, there are significantly more SEO companies run by con-artists than there are good businesses.)

 What is traditional SEO?
 Is there modern SEO?